mras0/sasm/README.md

-To be self-hosting a very limited O/S is provided that can be used to develop the assembler on a clean system (requiring only an 8086/8088 processor, approximately 256K of RAM, a floppy drive and limited IBM PC compatible BIOS functionality(\*)).
+To be self-hosting a very limited O/S is provided that can be used to develop the assembler on a clean system (requiring only an 8086/8088 processor, approximately 256K of RAM, a CGA video card, a floppy drive and limited IBM PC compatible BIOS functionality(\*)).

 \*: See/use the code to get a better idea of what the requirements/limitations actually are.